seapath/seapath-benchmark/README.md

 * Add CPU, disk, vm_migration benchmark test profiles
 * Add process_monitoring monitoring test profile
 * Generation of results per test-profiles

+### Version v0.2

+General:
+* Rename test profiles without '-' character
+* Add support for patching target files
+* Add packages dependency check
+* Various bug fixes and improvements

+Process_monitoring:
+* Generate report in PDF format, with the support of pie charts
+* Show only in the generated diagrams the 3 most CPU consuming processes, other processes are in a category "Others"
+* Add a possibility to monitor only desired processes with `processes_to_monitor` argument

+Vm_migration:
+* Add optional test-profiles arguments `resource` and `iterations`